peract/peract/README.md

 It depends on the complexity of the task.
 With 10-20 demonstrations the agent should start to do something useful, but it will often make mistakes by picking the wrong object.
 For robustness you probably need 50-100 demostrations.
 A good way to gauge how much data you might need is to setup a simulated version of the problem and evaluate agents trained with 10, 100, 250 demonstrations.

+#### How long should I train the agent for?
+When will I start seeing good evaluation performance?
+This depends on the number, complexity, and diversity of tasks, and also how much compute you have.
+Take a look at this [checkpoint folder](https://drive.google.com/file/d/1vc_IkhxhNfEeEbiFPHxt_AsDclDNW8d5/view?usp=share_link) containing `train_data.csv`, `eval_data.csv` and `test_data.csv`.
+These log files should give you a sense of what the training losses look like and what evaluation performances to expect.
+All multi-task agents in the paper were trained for 600K iterations, and single-task agents were trained for 60K iterations, all with 8-GPU setups.

 #### Why doesn't the agent follow my language instruction?

 This means either there is some sort of bias in the dataset that the agent is exploiting (e.g. always 'blue blocks'), or you don't have enough training data.
 Also make sure that the task is doable - if a referred attribute is barely legible in the voxel grid, then it's going to be hard for agent to figure out what you mean.